Coronavirus (COVID-19) Update

 Effective September 23, 2020

-Exceptions to the one visitor per patient rule are:
+There will be some exceptions to the visitor policy.
+Exceptions to the one support person per patient policy are:

 - 1 support person for the Birthways patient's stay, no other visitors